How much does a dental nurse earn?

 But what about the money side of things?

-If you think a regular full-time job as a dental nurse in the Armed Forces is for you, then you can expect to receive a salary of around £16,844 while training and £21,425 after training.
+If you think a regular full-time job as a dental nurse in the Armed Forces is for you, then you can expect to receive a salary of around £16,844 while training and a minimum of £25,200 after training.
 Just make sure you’re prepared for the fitness test that goes with it!

 Our postgraduate course in dental implant nursing could lead you to a job as a dental implant nurse and average earnings of £14-£16 an hour.
 With further extended training, you could become a dental hygienist or oral health therapist helping to make sure people’s teeth and gums are staying healthy.